Car warranty: what you need to know

 Used car warranty

 Depending on the policy of the selling garage, used cars are sometimes sold with a warranty as part of the deal.
 A used-car warranty typically lasts for three, six or 12 months, with older cars often supplied with shorter policies.
-Cars sold by franchised dealers are typically marketed under an ‘approved used’ scheme and are generally covered by a 12-month warranty.
+Cars sold by franchised dealers are often marketed under an ‘approved used’ scheme and are generally covered by a 12-month warranty.

 Many policies provided with a used car sold at an independent garage will be sourced from a third-party company.
 It’s very important that you check any warranty policy to confirm what will and what won’t be covered under the terms of the policy – some are far more comprehensive than others.
 You don’t have to buy a warranty, despite what some garages may suggest; you may decide to take the risk and do without the extra expense.

 Many second-hand dealers, particularly those at the less expensive end of the market, sell cars with no warranty at all.
 However, the Consumer Rights Act states that you should expect any car to be of ‘satisfactory quality’, ‘as described’ and ‘fit for purpose’ at the time of sale.
-If any of these criteria aren’t met the dealer is under a legal obligation to rectify any faults at their cost.
+If any of these criteria aren’t met, the dealer is under a legal obligation to rectify any faults at their cost.
 If repairs performed fail to rectify the fault reported, you’re entitled to a refund.
-It should be noted, though, that you’re likely to find that having repair work performed under the Consumer Rights Act will be a lot easier within the first six months of your purchase being made.
+It should be noted that you’re likely to find that having repair work performed under the Consumer Rights Act will be a lot easier within the first six months of your purchase being made.
 If you find a fault, report it to the supplying dealer as soon as possible.

-You’ll also need to factor in a car’s age if you’re considering invoking the Consumer Rights Act: an elderly secondhand car costing a few hundred pounds that develops a minor fault (like the glovebox catch sticking, for instance) will likely be deemed of ‘satisfactory quality’ by a dealer, given its value and age.
+You’ll also need to factor in a car’s age if you’re considering invoking the Consumer Rights Act: an elderly secondhand car costing a few hundred pounds that develops a minor fault (like the glovebox latch sticking, for instance) will likely be deemed of ‘satisfactory quality’ by a dealer, given its value and age.

 If you bought a car prior to October 2015, then you’re covered by the Sale of Goods Act, which doesn’t provide quite as much protection, although the three criteria above stipulated by the Consumer Rights Act still apply.